dwheelerau/animal-count/README.md

 A single spreadsheet containing the list of animals and there counts will be saved to the base directory, with the filename being the video name + a time stamp.

+## Customisation
+### Modifying the number of individual image frames generated from a single video
+The number of single frame images that are created can be adjusted by modifying the number in the file `config/rate_file.txt`.
+This number is called the `per` value.
+To adjust this value you need to know the FPS (Frames per second) of your video.
+To find this information right click on the file, click [properties] and [details].
+Once you know the FPS value, the equation to set the per value is = FPS/(required frames per scond).
+So if the FPS value is listed as 29, then setting the number in `config/rate_file.txt` to 29 will create  1 frame per second of video footage.
+For more temporal resolution, you may want (for example) 2 frames per second.
+For 2 frames per second set the `config/rate_file.txt` number to 29/2=14.
+Note increasing the number of frames will make require more processing time.
+Likewise to get 1 frame per 2 second of video, the formulia would be 29/0.5=58, so use 58 in the `config/rate_file.txt` file.

+### Custom animal labels
+One off custom labels can be added via the GUI (draw the polygon and add it to the free form text window), or for persistant labels add the name to the bottom of the `config/labels.txt` file (on its own line).
+Save the file and this label will appear as an option when the program is started.

 ## Using miniconda instead of Anaconda (more advanced)
 For a minimal install you could use [miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/),